 COLLABORATIVE FUND OF THE CGA - CALL FOR PROPOSALS

-The Collaborative Group of the Americas on Inherited Colorectal Cancer (CGA-IGC) is offering research or project awards that directly promote the mission of the organization.
+The Collaborative Group of the Americas on Inherited Gastrointestinal Cancer (CGA-IGC) is offering research or project awards that directly promote the mission of the organization.
 Proposals submitted for consideration should address one or more of the following:

-1. To educate physicians and other healthcare professionals in the identification, molecular genetics, and clinical management of inherited gastrointestinal cancer.
+1. To educate physicians and other healthcare professionals in the identification, molecular genetics and clinical management of inherited gastrointestinal cancer.

 2. To enable or provide a mechanism of communication for the dissemination or exchange of data, discussion of controversial areas involved in the care of patients and their families with inherited gastrointestinal cancer syndromes.